aws/Fleet-Provisioning-for-AWS-IoT-embedded-sdk/README.md

-The [fleetprovisioningFilePaths.cmake][c1] file contains the information of all source files and the header include paths required to build the Fleet Provisioning client library.
+The [fleetprovisioningFilePaths.cmake][c1] file contains the information of all source files and the header include paths required to build the Fleet Provisioning library.

 [c1]: fleetprovisioningFilePaths.cmake

 As mentioned in the previous section, either a custom config file (i.e.
 `fleet_provisioning_config.h`) or `FLEET_PROVISIONING_DO_NOT_USE_CUSTOM_CONFIG`
-macro needs to be provided to build the Fleet Provisioning client library.
+macro needs to be provided to build the Fleet Provisioning library.

-For a CMake example of building the Fleet Provisioning client library with the `fleetprovisioningFilePaths.cmake` file, refer to the `coverity_analysis` library target in [test/CMakeLists.txt][c2] file.
+For a CMake example of building the Fleet Provisioning library with the `fleetprovisioningFilePaths.cmake` file, refer to the `coverity_analysis` library target in [test/CMakeLists.txt][c2] file.